Skip to main content

 Select Relative Date as a starting point.
 Then right click to show the filter.

-3. Relative Date: Select from a variety of popular relative date periods compared to today’s date.
+3. Relative Date: Select from a list of date periods relative to today’s date.

 A common choice is selecting the Years time unit and Last 2 years as the relative timeline.